Jay Samit: SeaChange International

-Samit served as CEO of SeaChange International a NASDAQ company, the world's leading provider of multi-screen video products and services that facilitate the aggregation, licensing, management, and distribution of video programs and television advertisements to cable system operators, telecommunications companies, mobile communications providers and media companies worldwide.
+Samit served as CEO of SeaChange International, a NASDAQ company, the world's leading provider of multi-screen video products and services that facilitate the aggregation, licensing, management, and distribution of video programs and television advertisements to cable system operators, telecommunications companies, mobile communications providers and media companies worldwide.
 SeaChange pioneered the field of Video on Demand and won a number of awards, including three Emmy Awards in the category Technology & Engineering and in 2015, the Technology Services Industry Associations STAR award.

-Published Writings
+Published writings

 In addition to his books, Samit has written articles and columns about entrepreneurship, technological innovation, and disruption for publications such as the Wall Street Journal, Fortune, Forbes, Ad Age, Harvard Business Review, and Wired.
-Samit worked with Ralph Nader on the book Selecting a President 1980. and in college was presented the Society of Professional Journalists (SPJ) Sigma Delta Chi top national award honor for Spot News reporting.
+He worked with Ralph Nader on the book Selecting a President.
+In college, he was presented the Society of Professional Journalists (SPJ) Sigma Delta Chi top national award honor for Spot News reporting.

 Paintings

-A watercolorist, Samit paints predominantly in a regionalist style with subjects inspired by American street scenes and landscapes.
+A watercolorist, Samit paints predominantly in a Pop Art style with subjects that explore the tension between technology and humanity.
+Samit's interplay between familiar comic book imagery and penetrating text takes the viewer on a dystopian journey of the information age.
 In 2020, Richard Taittinger Gallery presented his inaugural New York solo exhibition, America Disrupted, featuring a series of watercolors painted during the COVID-19 quarantine.
 A record of the artist’s emotional response to our current era, it is also a time Jay Samit found himself conflicted about his nation’s history.
 Part therapeutic, part social commentary, Samit’s palette reveals the fissures in American society further exposed by this unsettling period.

+Samit's 2022 show Dots & Pixels shined the spotlight on how humans have become the commodities.
+Our lives reduced to pixels of data sold to the highest bidder millions of times every day.
+Critics have described his unique art as deeply evocative, sharing an uncanny charm that conspicuously communicates the disruption that defines our time and Hopperesque.

 Other

 Samit is a member of the Writers Guild of America, the Academy of Television Arts & Sciences and a performing member of the Magic Castle (Academy of Magical Arts).
-According to Variety, Samit "put himself through college with magic, an art he still practices."
+According to Variety, he "put himself through college with magic, an art he still practices."
 He was also the host of the popular Wall Street Journal documentary series Startup of the Year.